Director: Carl E. Cerniglia, Ph.D.

 The Division staff includes research scientists, research support staff, postdoctoral fellows, undergraduate and graduate students, visiting scientists, and program support specialists.
 The Division staff has the facilities and equipment to help address the scientific challenges encountered by FDA and other government organizations.
 The Division of Microbiology scientists are actively engaged in research addressing FDA issues with special emphasis on:

-- Developing methods to detect, identify, and characterize foodborne pathogens.
+- Improving methods to detect, identify, and characterize foodborne pathogens.

 - Determining antimicrobial resistance and virulence mechanisms of microbial pathogens.

-- Using state-of-the-art molecular biological approaches to monitor interactions between human microbiota—the community of microorganisms found naturally in the body—antimicrobial agents, food contaminants, food additives, food supplements, and FDA-regulated products.
+- Using state-of-the-art molecular biological approaches to monitor interactions between the human microbiome and antimicrobial agents, nanomaterials, food contaminants, and FDA-regulated products.

 - Improving environmental risk assessments of priority pollutants, including polycyclic aromatic hydrocarbons and drugs, by integrating systems biology approaches.